-Dury – a former art teacher at Luton College of Technology – was a decade or so older than most of his contemporaries and one of the most endearing of this motley crew.
+Dury – a self-confessed “mockney” who was actually born in Harrow in 1942 and was a former art teacher at Luton College of Technology – was a decade or so older than most of his contemporaries and one of the most endearing of this motley crew.
 With a thick cockney accent and a bum leg as the result of a childhood bout with polio, he was an unlikely pop star but composed ebulliently sarcastic rock/funk ditties which he rendered in a deep sing/speak vocal style.

 His debut LP, New Boots & Panties!!
 (1977) is probably his best-known work – loaded with tough tracks about a collection of very English characters, it is as good as anything Stiff released in its infancy.
 The LP was like nothing else, then or now – a wild and raw, pithy, lewd, funny, cruel, and brilliantly coarse work of not-quite-punk in a sort of twisted British music hall tradition.

 Dury had a genius for words, cockney rhyming slang picked up or invented: “I had a love affair with Nina in the back of my Cortina/A seasoned-up hyena could not have been more obscener/She took me to the cleaners and other misdemeanours/But I got right up between her rum and her Ribena” (Billericay Dickie).